Meet an ISC Engineer - Tony Finch!

 We have updated the basic commercial license for the non-open source hooks.
 (The open source hooks remain licensed under MPL 2.0, this is unchanged.)

-The Premium hooks package, purchased online without support for $549, is now for smaller businesses (up to 1,000 leases) and non-profits only.
-We think it is fairer for large enterprises and service providers to pay more, but we also wanted to preserve a low-cost option for universities and other non-profits.
+The Premium hooks package, purchased online without support, is now for smaller businesses and non-profits only.
+There are 12 month license subscription options for 1,000, 6,000, 15,000 and 30,000 active leases at prices starting at $549.
+We think it is fairer for large enterprises and service providers to pay more, but we also wanted to preserve a low-cost option for universities and other non-profits, so qualifying non-profits can purchase the lowest cost option for up to 30,000 active leases.

 Larger deployments can access the Premium and Subscriber hooks as a bundle, either without support at the Basic level, or with support at Bronze, Silver, or Gold levels.
 Our levels are: